 The Exit Exam is a graduation requirement for all Justice and Legal Studies academic programs with the exception of the Justice Minor.
+The Justice and Legal Studies Exit Exams are currently in the form of a Blackboard course.
+Any student who is eligible for Disability Support Services at UAA may request an accessible exam through the DSS office.
 The Exit Exam is not optional.
 Students must complete the required Exit Exam(s) for their program major and/or Legal Studies minor in the semester in which they intend to graduate.
 Students must have submitted an application to graduate through their UAOnline account before receiving access to the Exit Exam.
 Students who fail to complete the Exit Exam for their degree and/or certificate will not receive a diploma until this requirement has been met.
 On average, students are able to complete the Exit Exam within three hours.
 There is no minimum score required for graduation and no grade will be given.
 The requirement is simply that the student complete the Exit Exam by answering every question and returning the two forms at the end of the exam.

 Frequency of Exit Exam and Eligibility